nachocarracedo/my_twitter/README.md

 * Add details as username
 * Time Series of tweets
-* LDA for topics modeling
+* LDA for topic modeling